chocolate-doom/chocolate-doom/README.md

  * Fixed Doom II monster exclusion bug.
  * Fixed configuration not being saved for Heretic.
  * Support for Ogg, FLAC and MP3 music lumps (Crispy).
+ * Don't load Boom maps by default, only with the -boom parameter.
+ * Fixed crash with invalid blockmap (DWHEEL.WAD).
  * Many bugfixes from Crispy.

  Have fun!